dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 npx dbos-sdk start
 ```

-Then visit [http://localhost:3000/greeting/Jim](http://localhost:3000/greeting/Jim) in your browser to send a request to the application.
+Then, visit [http://localhost:3000/greeting/Jim](http://localhost:3000/greeting/Jim) in your browser to send a request to the application.
 On your terminal, you should see an output like:

 ```shell